 Knee Pain Treatment Fullarton

-- Excess body weight, which puts additional stress on the knees.
+- Increased body weight, which may place additional load through the knee joints

 Find a better quality of life with knee pain treatment at SA Running Injury Clinic.

-Following the principle of excelling in certain aspects rather than striving to be an all-rounder, our dedication lies in rendering complete and thorough care for your knee pain.
+Following the principle of excelling in certain aspects rather than striving to be an all-rounder, our dedication lies in rendering complete and thorough care for your knee pain in Adelaide.
 We utilise an approach founded on evidence, applying techniques and means that are grounded in our practical experience and understanding.
 Three typical conditions we frequently diagnose at our clinic are:

 Iliotibial Band Friction Syndrome

-Iliotibial Band Friction Syndrome is a typical overuse injury impacting the iliotibial band, a substantial band of connective tissue stretching along the exterior of the thigh.
-This ailment can lead to pain and swelling on the outer side of the knee, restricting movement and having an effect on extended periods of standing.
+Iliotibial Band Friction Syndrome is a common overuse injury that affects the iliotibial band, which is a thick band of connective tissue that runs along the outside of the thigh.
+This condition can cause lateral knee pain and inflammation, limiting mobility and affecting prolonged standing.

 Tight Muscle Release

-Should the muscles assisting your knee become taut, we might concentrate on easing the area through techniques such as stretching, massaging, and Dry Needling.
+Should the muscles supporting your knee be rigid, we may target easing the zone through techniques like stretching, massages, and Dry Needling.

 Strengthening